HL7/fhir-gender-harmony/input/pagecontent/model.md

 implementable structures are detailed in separate specifications (insert links to (HL7 v2, FHIR, DICOM etc.) while this implementation guide provides additional guidance and use cases.

+In this document, and elsewhere, the phrase “sex or gender” is used to characterize data in which the contextual meaning of the the datum is unclear and its use is an acknowledgement that human discourse regarding this information is often equally unclear.
+Use of this phrase is not intended to mean a unification of information that is more clearly either SPCU or gender identity.

 ### Model Overview